What is APASA?

 APASA is also one of 8 assemblies under USC Program Board, the student-run organization that plans and executes all large-scale events at USC.
 We are an independent event-planning assembly that puts on a variety of events that reflect APA heritage.

 What kind of events has APASA put on?

-- Night Market, a festival mimicking a traditional night market, featuring game booths, prizes, and food
+Night Market, a traditional night market festival, featuring game booths, prizes, and food